vvasutin/app1/README.md

 # app1
-no database and no init_db, you must mount file for db on server
+no database and no init_db, you must mount files for db on server